peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         int exponentSmall,
         PeterO.PrecisionContext ctx);

-Returns a binary number with the same value as this object but rounded to an integer, and signals an invalid operation if the result would be inexact.
+Returns a binary number with the same value as this object but rounded to the given exponent, and signals an invalid operation if the result would be inexact.

 <b>Parameters:</b>